brchalifour/TayloRsVersion/README.md

 ## Available Palettes (From lavender haze to burning red)

 Below, here are all of the palettes currently available.
-These will be updated as Taylor's Versions become available.
+These will be updated as Taylor's Versions become available; this most recent update now include Speak Now (TV), which will become availble July 7th!

 ![All Palettes](images/tay_pals.jpg)